Apple versus Bloomberg

 When it comes to energy consumption and conservation, both companies have taken important steps.
 Some of their innovations will help make other buildings greener.

-As to embodied energy, both companies made decisions to import materials (glass, marble, bronze) from thousands of miles away, emitting enormous amounts of greenhouse gases into the atmosphere.
+As to embodied energy, both companies made decisions to import materials (glass, marble, bronze) from thousands of miles away, emitting large amounts of greenhouse gases into the atmosphere.

 Because both buildings have an enormous impact on the environment, neither can claim to be really green.
 True, both buildings are much better than they could have been; Bloomberg, Apple and the Foster firm should be applauded for their efforts.
 But in an era of climate crisis, those efforts may not be enough.